Buffalo is my home. It is my passion. I've lived in and around Buffalo all my life and every day I learn something new about this city.

 We seek to tell our city’s story through different voices from the past, from the Burning of Buffalo more than 200 years ago to new art and innovation from the last decade.

 Our very first stories at No Illusions have been told through the voices of remarkable women who have lived and worked here, who have helped Buffalo and in many cases the rest of the world to grow, as they grew.
-This series of tours, Buffalo's Favorite Daughters is our main look at Buffalo's Story.
-We also feature an Anomalies Tour series in October each year.
+This series of tours, Buffalo's Favorite Daughters consists of three separate walking tours.
+We also feature a walking tour that tells Buffalo's stories through the eyes of authors who have lived here, called Buffalo Lit, as well as an Anomalies walking tour series in October each year.

-This season we are also featuring two new tour stars on the Buffalo's Favorite Daughters Tours with a stop for each all their own.
-We look forward to many more experiences telling the story of Buffalo's hidden past dispelling the illusions about this area and lifting the city up by breaking it down.
+We look forward to many more experiences telling the story of Buffalo's hidden past, dispelling the illusions about this area and lifting the city up by breaking it down.

 No Illusions has been featured in: